tomas-abrahamsson/gpb/README.md

 The benchmarks are all done with the exact same messages files and proto files.
 The source of the benchmarks was found in the Google protobuf's svn repository.
-The gpb does not support groups, but the benchmarks in the protobuf used groups, so I converted the google_message*.dat to use sub message structures instead.
+The gpb originally did not support groups, and the benchmarks in the protobuf used groups, so I converted the google_message*.dat to use sub message structures instead.
 For protobuf, that change was only barely noticeable.